Boardwalk Empire season 2: Critical reception

-The second season of Boardwalk Empire received extremely positive reviews from critics.
-On the review aggregator website Metacritic, the second season scored 81/100 based on 14 reviews.
-Another aggregator website, Rotten Tomatoes, reported 85% of critics gave the second season a "Certified Fresh" rating, based on 13 reviews with an average score of 8/10, with the site consensus stating "Boardwalk Empire delves deeper into both its intriguing supporting players and its rich tapestry of moral ambiguity."
+The second season of Boardwalk Empire received positive reviews; on the review aggregator website Metacritic, the second season scored 82/100 based on 14 reviews.
+Another aggregator website, Rotten Tomatoes, gave the second season a 91% rating, based on 34 reviews with an average score of 8.2/10, with the site consensus stating "Boardwalk Empire delves deeper into both its intriguing supporting players and its rich tapestry of moral ambiguity."

 Awards and nominations

 The second season received 12 Primetime Emmy Award nominations for the 64th Primetime Emmy Awards and won 4 altogether.
 The series received its second consecutive nomination for Outstanding Drama Series, while Steve Buscemi was nominated for Outstanding Lead Actor in a Drama Series.
 The series won the Primetime Emmy Award for Outstanding Art Direction for a Single-Camera Series, Outstanding Cinematography for a Single-Camera Series for "21", and Outstanding Special Visual Effects Television Miniseries, Movie, or Special for "Georgia Peaches" at the 64th Primetime Creative Arts Emmy Awards.
 Tim Van Patten won the Primetime Emmy Award for Outstanding Directing for a Drama Series for "To the Lost".